artefactual-labs/am-do-2-atom-do/README.md

 * [Notes](#notes)

 # Background
-Prior to release 2.7, digital object metadata dislay in AtoM was confusing.
+Prior to release 2.7, digital object metadata display in AtoM was confusing.
 It was not clear which file representation the information was referring to.
 This was particularly true if the digital object was uploaded from Archivematica and therefore may have had an original format and preservation copy in Archivematica as well as a "master", "reference" and "thumbnail" representation in AtoM.

 <img width="1180" alt="AtoM3 6-dip-upload" src="images/legacy_do.png">